psycopg/psycopg2/doc/cursor.rst

         |execute*|_ methods yet.

-        The type_code can be interpreted by comparing it to the Type Objects specified in the section :ref:`type-objects-and-costructors`.
+        The type_code can be interpreted by comparing it to the Type Objects specified in the section :ref:`type-objects-and-constructors`.

     .. method:: close()